 Calculating Permanent Partial Disability Payments

-Georgia workers' compensation PPD benefits are paid at a rate equal to two-thirds of the employee's average weekly wage, which is the same rate as what the injured worker would have been paid in TTD benefits while they were unable to work.
+Georgia workers' compensation PPD benefits are paid at a rate equal to two-thirds of the employee's average weekly wage up to a maximum of $675 per week, which is the same rate as what the injured worker would have been paid in TTD benefits while they were unable to work.
 These benefits are paid to the injured worker for the number of weeks determined by the disability percentage assigned by their treating physician, based on the American Medical Association's Guides to the Evaluation of Permanent Impairment.

 The number of weeks of PPD payments varies depending on the part of the body that was injured.
 Did you sustain a permanently disabling injury on the job?
 Our Permanent Partial Disability Calculator can help you determine what your impairment rating is worth.